decidim-vocdoni/decidim-module-vocdoni/README.md

 This engine is distributed under the GNU AFFERO GENERAL PUBLIC LICENSE.
 See [LICENSE-AGPLv3.txt](LICENSE-AGPLv3.txt).

-As this module works with the Vocdoni App, see https://vocdoni.io/ for more information about their open source licenses.
+As this module works with the Vocdoni SDK, see https://vocdoni.io/ for more information about their open source licenses.